Start9Labs/synapse-startos/instructions.md

   </li>
   <li>
     <h4>Backing up message history</h4>
-    <p>All your (encrypted) messages are stored on your physical Embassy device.
-Therefore, it is critical to
-      create frequent backups of Synapse on your Embassy.</p>
+    <p>All of your (encrypted) messages are securely stored on your dedicated Start9 server.
+Given the importance of preserving your data, it is crucial to regularly create backups of Synapse on StartOS to ensure its protection and availability.</p>
   </li>
 </ul>